What if I'm travelling with a minor and I'm not the parent or legal guardian?

 Their online service contains up-to-the-minute information on specific visa requirements for all nationalities to all destinations, and handles over a million possible visa requirements.
 Travellers do not have the expense of travelling to an embassy or the hassle of standing in a queue.
 To make sure you know about the visa requirements for your destination, please use the VisaCentral link below:

-VisaCentral are pleased to offer a special discount of 10% to Celebrity Cruises when booking online.
+VisaCentral are pleased to offer a special discount of 10% to Celebrity Cruises when booking online using the link above.

 You can also call the information line to speak to a visa consultant: 0207-620-6990

 The below is correct at time of writing and pertains to UK and Republic of Ireland (ROI) passport holders and should be used for guidance only.
 Details should be checked with VisaCentral, especially if you hold a passport from another country.
 Please note, some UK passports issued in the Isle of Man or the Bailiwick of Guernsey, do not have the same visa exceptions as a full UK passport and guests holding either of these passports should check this with VisaCentral.

 For entry requirements if you will visit the United States at any point in your cruise holiday, please click here:

 To enter the US under the Visa Waiver Program, you will need to obtain an ESTA authorisation first.
 For full details, please click the below link or the ESTA link below: